Crazycolorz5/CS576ROP/README.md

 Source code and binary for the main ROP creation tool.

 Source code and binary for example second-stage shellcode.
+This is available in the print_passwd folder.
+The code should just be compiled with `make` while in the directory.

 Video demonstration of the tool in action on a successful exploit.